sara-nl/clouddocs/VU-20171013/extras.markdown

 ![SURFsara logo](/images/SURFsara_logo.png)
 </div>

-This is part Extras of the tutorial [VU HPC Cloud course 2017-10-13](.).
+This is part Extras of the tutorial [VU HPC course 2017-11-13](.).
 These exercises can be done in any order and you are to do as many as you want, depending on your enthusiasm and available time.

 You will find several _Food for brain_ questions in each exercise about situations that you might encounter when working with **Parallel programming** techniques.
 Our advice is that you perform many tests, observe the results (write down execution times, change parameters, make tables, draw graphs...) and think about your answers.